 - Employ relevant evidence and examples from the primary geographic focus of your studies

 - Use comparison — across time, across regions, across countries, across cultures — to situate that issue and your primary geographic area within a broader context

 A successful senior capstone is an independent research paper of 20 to 30 pages in length written in consultation with one or more faculty members.
 Quantity does not equal quality.
 You are especially encouraged to use sources in the language(s) that you have studied.

 The senior capstone research proposal and bibliography is produced as an assignment within the Senior Seminar (INST 401) during the fall semester.
-That assignment serves as a description of the topic, and any substantial changes to your proposed topic must be approved by the program director.
+That assignment serves as a description of the topic, and any substantial changes to your proposed topic must be approved by the department chair.

 The Senior Capstone will be due mid-February.
 You must submit digital copies of the following two items: